handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-Sorting happens on Handsontable's visual layer and doesn't affect your source data structure.
+Only the table view is sorted.
+Your source data remains in the original order.

 ## Enable rows sorting

-Enable rows sorting for the entire grid, individual columns, or individual rows.
+To enable rows sorting, use the [`columnSorting`](@/api/options.md#columnsorting) option.

 ::: only-for javascript